return-nihil/Live_Coding/README.md

 - Boot file for SuperCollider
 - Custom SynthDefs list

 Just simple stuff, nothing too exciting yet.
-I hope to overcome my laziness soon and add more interesting features (<-- this is a kind reminder to me).
+I hope to overcome my laziness and add more interesting features (<-- this is a kind reminder to me).